Local Foods Local Spirits coming up October 19

 Local Foods Local Spirits in 2024.

-“This year will be bigger and better than ever before, with three new restaurants participating,” said Alex Webster, Cooperstown Farmers’ Market Manger.
+“This year will be bigger and better than ever before, with four new restaurants participating,” said Alex Webster, Cooperstown Farmers’ Market Manager.
 “Local Foods Local Spirits is a chance to experience all the wonderful flavors of the Market.”

 Chefs Anthony Leberto and Brian Wrubleski at Local Foods Local Spirits in 2024.

-Participating for the first time are Tim Atticus and Chris Riffle of The Gatehouse in Morris, Allison King of The Sugar Beat in Oneonta, and Kat Wisnosky of The Elm Inn in Milford.
+Participating for the first time are Aaron Wratten of the Horned Dorset Inn in Leonardsville, Tim Atticus and Chris Riffle of The Gatehouse in Morris, Allison King of The Sugar Beat in Oneonta, and Kat Wisnosky of The Elm Inn in Milford.
 Cooperstown restaurants and chefs are: Ryan Cross, the new Executive Pastry Chef at The Otesaga Resort Hotel; Dasang Gurung from Norbu; Brian Wrubleski from Mel’s at 22; Tim Searles from Doubleday Café; and Kristen Leonard and Dana Leonard Saunders of Origins Café.
-Returning chefs also include Anthony Leberto from Brimstone Bakery in Sharon Springs and Q Khashaei from the Empire House in Gilbertsville.
-Three of the chefs are also Market vendors: Chloe Ford of Chloe’s Bakeshop, Jesse Pascale from Rock Hill Farm, and Alex Webster of Alex’s World Picnic.
+The event also features Q Khashaei from the Empire House in Gilbertsville, and four chefs who are also Market vendors: Chloe Ford of Chloe’s Bakeshop, Jesse Pascale from Rock Hill Farm, Alex Webster of Alex’s World Picnic, and Aaron Wratten of the Horned Dorset Inn.

 Chefs will create their dishes using ingredients from Market vendors, including Arabeth Farm, Bison Island Ranch, Black Willow Pond Farm, Byebrook Farm, Chloe’s Bakeshop, Gaia’s Breath Farm, Heller’s Farm, Middlefield Orchard, Mill Hollow Maple, Mountain View Dairy, Nectar Hills Farm, Painted Goat Farm, Rock Hill Farm, and Straight from the Hive.